juliuschanjq/Data-Analytics/README.md

 # Data-Analytics

-A repository utisiling random datasets for Data Analytics & Science, platforms utilised for this projects includes Jupyter Notebook, KNIME, PowerBI & Tableau.
+This repository is dedicated to exploring various datasets for Data Analytics & Science purposes within my own free time.
+The analysis involves using platforms such as Jupyter Notebook, KNIME, PowerBI, and Tableau to uncover insights and patterns within the data.